-Accusations in Alabama governor impeachment investigation
+The accusations, and evidence, against the Alabama governor

+Alabama Gov. Robert Bentley is accused of using state resources to hide his affair with a top aide and faces impeachment hearings before the House Judiciary Committee.
+Here are some of the accusations, and evidence.

-MONTGOMERY, Ala.
-(AP) — Alabama Gov. Robert Bentley is accused of using state resources to hide his affair with a top aide and faces impeachment hearings before the House Judiciary Committee on Monday.
+MONTGOMERY, Ala. — Alabama Gov. Robert Bentley is accused of using state resources to hide his affair with a top aide and faces impeachment hearings before the House Judiciary Committee on Monday.

 The committee’s special counsel detailed the evidence in an investigative report posted online that includes text messages, documents and audio.
 The governor’s lawyer said it is an “amalgam of hearsay, rumor and innuendo.”